top of page

 The Palm Springs Cultural Center is conveniently located along Sunline bus transportation lines, with pickup and dropoff on East Baristo Road just outside the theatre property.

-New for 2023 are three exciting venue additions: The Plaza Theatre, the iconic and historic venue located in the heart of downtown Palm Springs at 128 South Palm Canyon Drive; the Tristone Palm Desert 10 Cinemas (formerly the Cinemas Palme d'Or), conveniently located at the Westfield Palm Desert Mall at 72-840 Highway 111 in Palm Desert; and the first outdoor venue in our Festival's history: the outdoor Amphitheater at Civic Center Park, at 43900 San Pablo Avenue, in Palm Desert.
+New for the future are three exciting venue additions: The Plaza Theatre, the iconic and historic venue located in the heart of downtown Palm Springs at 128 South Palm Canyon Drive; the Tristone Palm Desert 10 Cinemas (formerly the Cinemas Palme d'Or), conveniently located at the Westfield Palm Desert Mall at 72-840 Highway 111 in Palm Desert (though they have announced closure soon- will update); and the first outdoor venue in our Festival's history: the outdoor Amphitheater at Civic Center Park, at 43900 San Pablo Avenue, in Palm Desert.

-The Plaza Theatre is the grande dame of Palm Springs, having opened in 1936 as an 800-seat movie palace and performing arts center.
+The Plaza Theatre is the grande dame of Palm Springs, having opened in 1936 as an 800-seat movie palace and performing arts center (this theatre will be renovated beginning 2023, so we will update as to future screenings).
 Greta Garbo appeared in person on Opening Night in December 1936 for the World Premiere of "Camille," and the venue hosted marquee performers such as Frank Sinatra, Bob Hope and Jack Benny in their heydays.
 From 1991 to 2014, The Plaza Theatre was home to The Fabulous Palm Springs Follies, and the iconic venue is currently in a restoration process to return it to its original glory.
 In coordination with the City of Palm Springs, the Plaza Theatre Restoration Steering Committee includes among its members AmDocs Founder Teddy Grouya, former Palm Springs City Councilmember J.R.
 Roberts, and local celebrity and former Tonight Show regular Ross Mathews.

 Camelot Theatres at Palm Springs Cultural Center